jpace/ijdk/README.md

 # Help

-Please email me at jeugenepace at gmail dot com if you have questions about IJDK.
+Please email me at jeugenepace at gmail dot com if you have questions or feedback about IJDK.

 # Contributing